AnarchoTechNYC/meta/train-the-trainers/practice-labs/securing-a-shell-account-on-a-shared-server/README.md

 What you are seeing is the result of electrical charges sent from the mainframe, located somewhere else on campus, over the cabling and ultimately into a cathode ray tube that fired electrons onto the glass of the video monitor.
 The glass is coated with phosphorescent dust, which shines when charged.
 The result is your invitation into Wonderland: `Login:`.

 In the mid-1980's, the *personal computer* emerged as a much smaller version of this same technology.
 People with means could buy and put a fully functional computer on a table in their living room or garage.
 These personal computers had names like the [Commodore 64](https://simple.wikipedia.org/wiki/Commodore_64), [Altair 8800](https://en.wikipedia.org/wiki/Altair_8800), [Apple Lisa](https://en.wikipedia.org/wiki/Apple_lisa) and, of course, the [IBM PC](https://en.wikipedia.org/wiki/IBM_Personal_Computer), literally an initialism for the Industrial Business Machine, Inc. Personal Computer.
-Unlike a mainframe, whose input and output peripherals (the keyboard, for input, and video monitor, for some of its output) extended outside of the main frame of the device, personal computers had all the mainframe's components condensed into a single chassis.
+Unlike a mainframe, whose input and output peripherals (the keyboard for input, and video monitor for some of its output) extended outside of the main frame of the device, personal computers had all the mainframe's components condensed into a single chassis.
 They were, in essence, one tiny main frame.

 Also unlike the mainframes of the previous generation, which were by design intended to be used by multiple *end users* at once, the personal computer was, well, designed for personal use.
 Put another way, personal computers didn't need `Login:` prompts because they were only ever designed to be used by one person: their owner.
 Instead of a `Login` prompt, you were immediately presented with a *command line* or *command prompt*, the digital equivalent of an assistant who asks, "What would you like to do, today?"